Institute for Systems Biology

-Institute for Systems Biology (ISB) is a non-profit research institution located in Seattle, Washington, United States.
+The Institute for Systems Biology (ISB) is a non-profit research institution located in Seattle, Washington, United States.
 ISB concentrates on systems biology, the study of relationships and interactions between various parts of biological systems, and advocates an interdisciplinary approach to biological research.

 Goals

 Systems biology is the study of biological systems in a holistic manner by integrating data at all levels of the biological information hierarchy, from global down to the individual organism, and below down to the molecular level.
 The vision of ISB is to integrate these concepts using a cross-disciplinary approach combining the efforts of biologists, chemists, computer scientists, engineers, mathematicians, physicists, and physicians.

 On its website, ISB has defined four areas of focus: